 How to Avoid Eviction

 If you think you may not be able to make your rent payment, contact your leasing office or landlord as soon as possible.
 Due to the coronavirus pandemic, there may be eviction relief options available.
-Although the CARES Act eviction moratorium has expired, the Centers for Disease Control and Prevention recently ordered that evictions for certain renters be banned through the end of 2020.
+Although the CARES Act eviction moratorium has expired, the Centers for Disease Control and Prevention recently ordered that evictions for certain renters be stopped through at least March 31, 2021.

 The Department of Housing and Urban Development has posted information about current eviction protections, legislation, options for assistance and tips for communicating with your landlord on its website.